lightningnetwork/lnd/docs/code_contribution_guidelines.md

 manageable, commits.

-Keeping the above in mind, most small changes will be reviewed within a few days, while large or far reaching changes may take weeks.
+Keeping the above in mind, most small changes will be reviewed within a few days, while large or far-reaching changes may take weeks.
 This is a good reason to stick with the [Share Early, Share Often](#share-early-share-often) development practice outlined above.